tektoncd/community/teps/0122-complete-build-instructions-and-parameters.md

 The feature flags that a user/operator specified during installation of Tekton pipelines that lead to the build are also required.
 These can be added to the **invocation.Environment** section of the [provenance](#provenance-for-executed-taskrun).
 The feature flags should be fetched by the task run reconciler and embedded in the **task run status** so that chains can access it easily.

 ### Materials
-To capture [predicate.materials](https://slsa.dev/provenance/v0.2#materials) that were used during the build, we can set the source information in the resolution request CRD (see issue [#5522](https://github.com/tektoncd/pipeline/issues/5522)).
-If no materials can be parsed from the parameters/results of the task run then we mark **metadata.completeness.materials** as false, making the build non-reproducible.
+We fill in [predicate.materials](https://slsa.dev/provenance/v0.2#materials) for task run by capturing image url and digest of all the `step` and `sidecar` containers.
+This information should be accessible via `TaskRun.Status` field.
 If the materials are captured in the provenance but the build was not running hermetically, we will still mark the completeness as false because we cannot guarantee material completeness unless the build was running hermetically.

 ### Provenance for executed TaskRun

-The generated provenance for the executed** task run** should contain the following information:
+The generated provenance for the executed **task run** should contain the following information:

 ```
   buildType: uri # contains the schema for invocation and buildConfig.
 We need to host this somewhere and maintain it of course.